FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Gas models need the right fuel — follow the manufacturer's requirements and read Fueling Outdoor Power Equipment for tips on keeping your machine running properly.

-Pressure washers range from light-duty to extra-heavy-duty models.
-Make sure the one you choose is appropriate for the type of work you need to do.
 The pressure output in pounds per square inch (PSI) of the device is a factor in determining the kind of duties it can efficiently handle.

 Some pressure washers can work with optional tools and accessories, helping you clean more quickly and with better results: